Why 2 World Trade Center is not Built as of September 2025

 In April 2001, the PANYNJ reached two agreements to lease the World Trade Center site:

-While Westfield America’s lease only involved operating the underground retail space, Silverstein Properties’ lease involved operating the entire site.
+Westfield America’s lease only involves operating the underground retail space.
+However, Silverstein Properties’ lease involves operating the entire site.
 Both leases had a 99-year term worth an estimated $3.2 billion.

-The Port Authority says that doing this would free up their resources to focus on improving the region’s transportation network.
-However, it is clear that the Port Authority leased out the World Trade Center site for three actual reasons:
+These deals would enable the Port Authority to free up resources and focus on improving the region’s transportation network.
+However, it seems that the real reasons the Port Authority leased out the World Trade Center site are to:

-- Increase the amount of office, retail, and other commercial tenants at the site.
+2. Increase the number of office, retail, and other commercial tenants at the site.

 Additional Key Players

-One of the initial hurdles in starting the new World Trade Center project was too many people, entities, and groups involved.
-Everyone had their own idea of what should be done with the site and wanted to ensure their voices were heard.
+One primary hurdle in starting the new World Trade Center project was the number of people, entities, and groups involved.
+Everyone had their own idea of what should be done with the site.
+Each involved party wanted to ensure their ideas were included in the final product.

-To add fuel to the fire, many New Yorkers, who agreed with Silverstein to rebuild the site with new buildings, wanted the twin towers rebuilt.
-However, other people, including Silverstein, wanted to use the opportunity to create a new modern site with different-style buildings.
+To add fuel to the fire, many New Yorkers did support Silverstein’s idea of building new towers.
+However, many of them preferred rebuilding the twin towers.
+Instead, Silverstein wanted to use the opportunity to create a new modern site with uniquely designed buildings.

 Compromise Master Plan

-First, it addressed a common theme among all parties: a memorial should be located at the site, specifically within the footprints of the original Twin Towers.
+First, it addressed a common theme among all parties: a memorial should be located at the site.
+More specifically, it should be within the footprints of the original Twin Towers.

-Next, it satisfied Silverstein’s concerns for new commercial space so that he and Westfield could fulfill their lease obligations.
+Next, it satisfied Silverstein’s concerns for new commercial space.
+This way, his firm and Westfield could fulfill their lease obligations.

-Finally, the Port Authority could continue to operate the site as a train station and commercial center.
+Ultimately, the Port Authority could continue to operate the site as both a train station and a commercial center.

 Port Authority vs. Silverstein